Sailing superstitions

 Ravens

 The raven or crow are messengers of bad luck.
-This stems from Greek mythology where ravens are associated with the God of prophecy Apollo.
-Conversely, the Vikings used crows to navigate and find land from which the idiom \”as the crow flies\” originates…
+This stems from Greek mythology, where ravens are associated with the God of prophecy, Apollo.
+Conversely, the Vikings used crows and ravens to navigate and find land, which is where the idiom “as the crow flies” originates.

 Swallows

-Swallows are land-based so if you spotted a swallow after perhaps being lost at sea for some time it meant that land was not too far away and there was still hope that you survived your ordeal.
+Swallows are land-based, so if you spotted a swallow after perhaps being lost at sea for some time, it meant that land was not too far away and there was still hope that you survived your ordeal.

-Furthermore, within Greek mythology, swallows were connected with Aphrodite, the goddess of Love so sailors spotting a swallow may be anticipating both land and love as well…
+Furthermore, within Greek mythology, swallows were connected with Aphrodite, the goddess of Love, so sailors spotting a swallow may be anticipating both land and love as well…

 Seagulls

-Seagulls were seen as the vessels in which the sole of dead sailors wandered the seven seas.
+Seagulls were seen as the vessels in which the souls of dead sailors wandered the seven seas.
 It was also believed that the squawk or squeal of a gull was the desperate cry of the dead sailor to move on out of purgatory and on to heaven.

 Cormorants